pudly/schmopera-hugo/content/articles/david-langs-the-whisper-opera-has-intimacy-issues.md

 date = "2018-02-25T19:55:00-05:00"
 lastmod = "2018-02-25T19:55:00-05:00"
 publishDate = "2018-02-25T19:55:00-05:00"
-slug = "david-langs-the-whisper-opera-has-intimacy-issues"
-title = "David Lang&#039;s the whisper opera has intimacy issues"
+short_description = "Lang's music can feel voyeuristic, akin to watching a caged animal on display.
+The sonic vessel breaths and twitches while staying in place.
+The listener can examine and probe it at his leisure." slug = "david-langs-the-whisper-opera-has-intimacy-issues" title = "David Lang&#039;s the whisper opera has intimacy issues"
 +++